mjohn365/hw-rails-intro/README.md

 * Self-check: what seed data was inserted and where was it specified?
-(Hint: `rake -T db:seed` explains the seed task; `rake -T` explains other available Rake tasks)
+(Hint: `rake -T db:seed` explains the seed task; `rake -T` explains other available Rake tasks.)

-At this point you should be able to run the app locally (`rails server`) and navigating to `http://localhost:3000/movies` in your browser.
-If you are using c9, use 'rails s -p $PORT -b $IP' and navigate to the link generated within c9.
+At this point you should be able to run the app locally (`rails server -b $IP -p $PORT` in Cloud9) and navigate to the link generated within c9. **Note: If you are seeing the default Rails Welcome page, you will need to append `/movies` to the end of your URL.**

+Now, assuming all is working as expected, would be a good time to commit your setup work so far.
+Also, you'll need to have your changes committed before deploy to Heroku (the next step).
+Make sure you have no untracked files that are necessary components of your app, by checking the results of `git status`.
+If necessary, add any new files with `git add <filename>` or `git add .`.
+Then do a `git commit -a -m "Database setup complete."`

 ## Preparation: deploy to Heroku